ritesh1191/InterViewCode/README.md

 - Set your username to identify yourself in the room.
 - Real-time code collaboration with other users in the same room.
 - Changes made by one user are instantly reflected on all connected clients.
+- Realtime Tag of whos currently typing in editor.
 - Code highlighting and editor customization options.